DJI NEO Review

 While the Mini 5 Pro may excel in image quality because of its larger sensor, the NEO 2 offers a great balance of portability, price, and performance.
 Its simple controls, palm-launch feature, and innovative gesture control system make it stand out from other drones in its class.

 For anyone in search of a versatile drone that can take action shots and perform creative aerial cinematography, the DJI NEO 2 is a great option.
-While we wait for our own hands-on testing, we can confidently recommend this drone to anyone wanting a compact, high-performing model at a reasonable price.
+We confidently recommend this drone to anyone wanting a compact, high-performing model at a reasonable price.